 - Free certification.
 Amazon does not charge anything for the certification evaluation; you only need to provide samples of the products that you want to be reviewed.

 - Quick approval.
 Receive an initial evaluation within a few days.
 The entire process typically takes no more than a couple of weeks.

 By far, your most profitable benefit is that convenient packaging makes the buying experience better.
 If customers are happier with their purchase, it will help your seller feedback and product reviews.
 The more positive reviews and the better your seller feedback, the better you will sell on Amazon.

 Frustration-free packaging is a great way to prevent “wrap rage” from your customers.
 Happier customers mean positive seller feedback and product reviews.
 More positive product reviews and seller feedback will greatly increase your chance of winning the Buy Box.
 So by using Frustration-Free Packaging, Small & Light, or any of the other programs for sellers, you help the environment, your customers, and yourself!
 Everybody wins.

 Don’t Leave Product Reviews in the Background

-If you don’t know where to start, sign up for SageMailer free 21-day trial so that you can automate sending emails to a customer who purchases your products and ask them for reviews and feedback on their purchasing experience.
+If you don’t know where to start, sign up for SageMailer’s free 30-day trial so that you can automate sending emails to a customer who purchases your products and ask them for reviews and feedback on their purchasing experience.